The state of the Fed’s balance sheet

 The Fed’s balance sheet has gotten huge

 Quantitative easing (or QE) has increased the size of the Fed’s balance sheet almost eightfold since the turn of the century.
-The Fed’s balance sheet held just over $500 billion in assets in 2000.
-Currently, it’s around $4.5 trillion.
+The Fed’s balance sheet had just over $500 billion in assets in 2000.
+Currently, it holds around $4.5 trillion.

-In 2014, the FOMC (Federal Open Market Committee) members examined the possibility of beginning to unwind its portfolio of Treasuries and MBS (mortgage-backed securities).
+In 2014, the FOMC members examined the possibility of beginning to unwind the Fed’s portfolio of Treasuries and MBS (mortgage-backed securities).
 Those discussions don’t appear to have gone any further.

 Effects on mortgage REITs

-At the moment, the Fed’s decision to not sell and to reinvest QE assets in the markets affects REITs in two ways.
-First, it keeps a bid under TBAs (to-be-announced mortgage-backed securities), which means that mortgage rates are being pushed down.
-This helps originators such as Nationstar (NSM) and Wells Fargo (WFC).
+At the moment, the Fed’s decision to reinvest QE assets in the markets affects REITs in two ways.
+First, it keeps a bid under TBAs (to-be-announced MBS), meaning that mortgage rates are being pushed down.
+This helps originators such as Nationstar Mortgage Holdings (NSM) and Wells Fargo (WFC).

-Investors interested in trading in the real estate sector should look at the S&P SPDR Financials ETF (XLF).
-Investors interested in making directional bets on interest rates should look at the iShares 20-Year Bond Fund (TLT).
+Investors interested in trading in the real estate sector can look at the S&P SPDR Financials ETF (XLF).
+Investors interested in making directional bets on interest rates can consider the iShares 20+ Year Treasury Bond ETF (TLT).